What is BCE?

 BCE’s core mission is fundraising, while PTA’s core mission is community-building, child advocacy, parent education, classroom and teacher support.
 There are important differences in what BCE and PTA can support through fundraising efforts.
 For example, only BCE dollars can fund accredited teacher salaries.
 BCE’s district-wide grant benefits every TK-8th grade student, creates equality and consistency among school sites, and ensures equitable and effective allocation of program, staff, and resources across the district.
 Your school’s PTA (Parent-Teacher Association) raises money to address site-specific needs such as playground equipment, classroom supplies, and campus beautification.
 Both organizations are important for your school to thrive.

-- Teacher salaries to keep class sizes as low as possible
+- Teacher salaries to support small TK-3rd grade class sizes

 How are decisions made on what is funded?